 - Facebook.
 I do the same thing on Facebook where I post the link with the image attached on my Facebook page.
 I find that displaying the image on my wall instead of the link thumbnail works best in terms of reach and engagement.
 See how to boost your Facebook reach.

 - Google+.
-I also do the same process on my Google+ profile.
+Google+ may not be as popular but I also do the same process on my Google+ profile like I do on Facebook.
 Not only that.
 You should also join relevant Google+ communities, be active in them by sharing your knowledge, and then post your link once in a while as well.

 - Linkedin.
-I also publish the post on my Linkedin profile.
+I also publish the link to my post on my Linkedin profile.
+You can even post it in different Linkedin groups or use their publishing network to host your post on the platform.
 See more on my LinkedIn activities and advice.

 - Pinterest.
 I submit the post image to my relevant Pinterest boards.
 I make sure to include a headline in all the images that I put on my site and that was mostly thanks to the increasing importance of Pinterest as a traffic driver.
 It makes the images look better.
 See more on using Pinterest for traffic.